Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 While this covers the most commonly used scrapers, there are a few details worth noting:

-• The default memory scraper only looks at physical RAM usage.
-If you're trying to debug performance issues caused by memory pressure, you need to explicitly enable the paging scraper to see swap usage and page faults.
+• The default memory scraper only reports physical RAM usage.
+If you're investigating performance issues related to memory pressure, you'll also need to enable the paging scraper to see swap usage and page faults.

-• Be very careful with the difference between processes (plural) and process (singular) scrapers:
+• Pay close attention to the difference between the processes (plural) and process (singular) scrapers:

-• processes is cheap; it simply counts the total number of running or blocked threads on the host.
+• processes is lightweight, as it simply counts the number of running or blocked processes on the host.

-• process is heavy; it scrapes detailed CPU and memory metrics for every single executable running on the system.
-Turning this on without strict filtering through an allowlist is the fastest way to explode your metric cardinality.
+• process is expensive, as it collects detailed CPU and memory metrics for every executable on the system.
+Enabling it without a strict allowlist is one of the fastest ways to blow up your metric cardinality.

 • The filesystem and disk scrapers are easy to confuse.
 The former measures free space and tells you when the disk is full, while the latter measures IOPS and throughput to help you debug slow I/O performance.
-You usually need both.
+In practice, you'll usually need both.

 Configuring scrapers

-You can toggle these using the metrics block within the scraper configuration:
+You control this behavior through the metrics block in the scraper's configuration:

 yaml